iciamyplant/client_side_attack/README.md

 #### B. Malicious code

+beef = open source project, started in 2006, last push 5 days ago on github

 - Y a quoi dans le hook.js ?
 hook.js, fichier qui, quand il est exécuté donne le hook à beef.

+<script></script> in JS

+The BeEF launches a BeEF instance which is a combination of the UI server(the UI which is used to launch attacks and shows the various exploits) and the communications server which coordinates and communicates with the hooked browsers.
+These 2 servers in collaboration makes BeEF work.